TheWover/donut/docs/2019-5-1-Introducing-Donut.md

        <summary>Click to expand the primer!</summary>

 * [Common Language Runtime](https://docs.microsoft.com/en-us/dotnet/standard/clr "Common Language Runtime"): Like Java, .NET uses a runtime environment (or "virtual machine") to interpret code at runtime.
 All .NET Code is compiled from an intermediate language to native code "Just-In-Time" before execution.
 * [Common Intermediate Language](https://docs.microsoft.com/en-us/dotnet/standard/managed-code "Common Intermediate Language"): Speaking of an intermediate language, .NET uses CIL (also known as MSIL).
-All .NET languages (of which there are many) are "compiled" to this intermediate language.
+All .NET languages (of which there are many) are "assembled" to this intermediate language.
 CIL is a generic object-oriented assembly language that can be interpreted into machine code for any hardware architecture.
 As such, the designers of .NET languages do not need to design their compilers around the architectures they will run on.
 Instead, they merely need to design it to compile to one language: CIL.
 * [.NET Assemblies](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/assemblies-in-the-common-language-runtime ".NET Assemblies"): .NET applications are packaged into .NET Assemblies.
 They are so called because the code from your language of choice has been "assembled" into CIL but not truly compiled.
 Assemblies use an extension of the PE format and are represented as either an EXE or a DLL that contains CIL rather than native machine code.
 * [Application Domains](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/application-domains "Application Domains"): Assemblies are run inside of a safe "box" known as an Application Domain.
 Multiple Assemblies can exist within an AppDomain, and multiple AppDomains can exist within a process.
 AppDomains are intended to provide the same level of isolation between executing Assemblies as is normally provided for processes.
 Threads may move between AppDomains and can share objects through marshalling and delegates.
 </details>

 ## Current state of .NET Tradecraft

-Currently, .NET tradecraft is limited to execution by one of two main ways:
+Currently, .NET tradecraft is limited to post-exploitation execution by one of two main ways:

 * Assembly.Load(): The .NET Framework's standard library includes an API for [code reflection](https://en.wikipedia.org/wiki/Reflection_(computer_programming)).
 This Reflection API includes System.Reflection.Assembly.Load, which can be used to load .NET programs from memory.
 In less than five lines of code, you may load a .NET DLL or EXE from memory and execute it.
 * execute-assembly: In Cobalt Strike 3.11, Raphael Mudge introduced a command called 'execute-assembly' that ran .NET Assemblies from memory as if they were run from disk.
 This command introduced the world to .NET tradecraft and signalled the shift to [Bringing Your Own Land](https://www.fireeye.com/blog/threat-research/2018/06/bring-your-own-land-novel-red-teaming-technique.html).